galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 That's all.
 We are now ready to interact with Vertex AI to:

-1. Go from structured to unstructured data, making Gemini filling the previously defined template
+1. Go from structured to unstructured data, making Gemini filling the previously defined template.
-2. Generate the embeddings of both the report
+2. Generate the embeddings of both the report.
-3. Let the user create a chat session with Gemini and create the embeddings of its prompt
+3. Let the user create a chat session with Gemini and create the embeddings of its prompt.
-4. Doing a spatial query for retrieving the (hopefully) relevant documents we have in the database
+4. Doing a spatial query for retrieving the (hopefully) relevant documents we have in the database.
 5. Pass these documents to Gemini as its search context.
-6. Ask the model to answer the user question looking at the provided document
+6. Ask the model to answer the user question by looking at the provided document.

 ### The Reporter type

-We can design a data type `Reporter` whose goal is to to generate these reports.
-Using the (well-known after these 3 articles) pattern for the interaction with Vertex AI, we are going to create 2 different clients:
+We can design a data type `Reporter` whose goal is to generate these reports.
+Using the (well-known after three articles) pattern for the interaction with Vertex AI, we are going to create 2 different clients:

 - The generative AI client for Gemini
 - The prediction client for our embedding model